Disable Single App Mode on devices without internet

 5. Once the device has internet, you may disable SAM from the MDM or add additional WIFI configurations so that the device has wireless internet access again.

-Alternatively, dongle devices exist that support connecting ethernet directly to an iOS device.
+Alternatively, dongle devices support connecting ethernet directly to an iOS device.

 Unenroll and remove SAM using Apple Configurator